wp-plugins/updraftplus/readme.txt

 * FEATURE: The "More files" add-on can now back up any files from anywhere on your filesystem (not just parts of WordPress)
 * FEATURE: The "More files" add-on can now exclude specified directories from the backup of WordPress core
 * FEATURE: Dropbox and Google Drive now check available quota before uploading
-* FEATURE: Nederlands / Dutch (nl_NL) translation: thanks to Hans van der Vlist - hansvandervlist@gmail.com
+* FEATURE: Nederlands / Dutch (nl_NL) translation: thanks to Hans van der Vlist - hansvandervlist at gmail.com
 * FEATURE: The SFTP/FTPS add-on now supports implicit encryption (so now both explicit + implicit are supported)
 * FIX: Google Drive now requires additional permissions to download your files - you will need to re-authenticate if you are downloading or restoring.
 * FIX: Fix serious corruption issue in larger Rackspace Cloud Files backups (fixed a bug in Rackspace's Cloud Files library)